On Self-delusion

 I do not read this as a pessimistic statement but a declaration of autonomy

-for my imagination & will and their most beautiful act of bestowing meaning
+for my imagination & will and their most beautiful act of bestowing

-upon existence itself." -- Hakim Bey
+-- Hakim Bey

 SHADOW WORK: THE SCAPEGOAT COMPLEX

 If it has not gone too far, the messianic complex can be remedied by any carefully enforced isolation.
 To withdraw and separate oneself can sometimes serve to deflate the ego back to "body size".
 For example, the self-deluded person can participate in a ten-day Vipassana Meditation retreat or if they are resiliant enough, spend four or five days camping alone in the wilderness.
-Any form of sense-deprivation and self-imposed solitude can help alleviate the suffering incumbent to excessive positive ego-inflation.
+Any form of sense-deprivation and self-imposed solitude can help alleviate the suffering of excessive positive ego-inflation.

 THE EGO SOLVENT OF NO-FORM

 Effective strategies to defuse the positive inflation of the Messianic complex can be found in any ego-corrosive actions where we place ourselves in service to others.
-This can take on any number of forms, from actions that alleviate the suffering of others to assisting those who cannot help themselves to performing hard physical labor for the benefit of another.
+This can take any number of forms, from actions that alleviate the suffering of others to assisting those who cannot help themselves to performing hard physical labor for the benefit of another.
 Ego-corrosive actions, however, are not for everybody.
 Those with more fragile egos or who cannot endure or stomach the suffering of others, may not find it as useful.

 The deeper the immersion and identification with any archetypal force, the more powerful and emotionally charged the experience.
 As we gain deeper access to the internal landscape of the archetypes, a deepening no-form practice is required lest we risk self-delusion by walking away after the ritual believing we are as gods or goddesses, or demons and angels, when we have only inflated our egos.
 This is why after each ritual in this paratheatre medium, we diligently return to the no-form stance to discharge and disidentify with whatever source of energy we have immersed in and merged with.
-By deepening our commitment to No-Form practice, we can approach this work with the humility and respect it deserves.
+By deepening our commitment to No-Form practice, we can approach this work with the humility and respect it deserves and demands from us.

 ON BREAKING CERTITUDE TRANCE

-Experiment -- spend a day or two without looking into mirrors and see what happens.
+Experiment -- spend a week without looking into any mirrors and see what happens.
 See if you can live a day without a self-image, or without fixating on any idea of who you are or should be.
-Breathe in the air of a concept-free zone.
+Breathe in the rare air of a concept-free zone.
 All these ego-corrosive actions involve getting your attention off yourself.
 Other ways of getting your attention off yourself might include serving the well-being of others and/or the alleviation of their suffering.
 Whether that means comforting the dying in hospitals or assisting the elderly or volunteering at soup kitchens or going out of your way to help someone in need, what matters here is getting your attention off yourself.

 SELF-HEALING: PLAYING WITH CHILDREN

 Working with children, as a teacher and/or performer, can also become its own ego-corrosive action.
 As honest and open as most children tend to be, excessively self-important adults either learn more flexibility or cower away to save face.
 Either way, the immediate presence of children helps expose where we have become too persona-identified and are taking ourselves more seriously than the life we are actually living.
-Children an act as teachers in this way; we only has to spend an entire afternoon with a five year old to discover as much.
+Children can act as teachers in this way; we only have to spend an entire afternoon with a five year old to discover as much.

 ON FEELING THE BODY DEEPLY